amandasuzzanne/task_manager/README.md

 # task_manager
 Host at port 9000.
-The sql database file used in in the sql database folder.
+The sql database file used is in the sql database folder.

 ## Tools
 - PHP
 - Laravel